 Foreign currency transactions are translated into the functional currency using the exchange rates prevailing at the date of the transaction.
-Foreign currency monetary items are translated at the yearend exchange rate.
+Foreign currency monetary items are translated at the periodend exchange rate.
 Non-monetary items measured at historical cost continue to be carried at the exchange rate at the date of the transaction.
 Non-monetary items measured at fair value are reported at the exchange rate at the date when fair values were determined.
 Exchange differences arising on the translation of monetary items or on settlement of monetary items are recognized in profit or loss.

-Notes to the Consolidated Financial Statements for the Years Ended September 30, 2022 and 2021 (Expressed in Canadian dollars)
+Notes to the Consolidated Financial Statements For the three month Period Ended December 31, 2022 and 2021 (Expressed in Canadian dollars) - unaudited